pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ## IMPORTANT NOTE:
 Multiprotocol source can be compiled using the Arduino IDE using STM32 Core (Maple) and Arduino ARM-Cortex-M3 libraries.
 On all modules with STM32F103 microcontroller, the program flash memory on the microcontroller is large enough to accommodate all the protocols.
 You do not have to make choices on which protocols to upload.
-Also, it is likely that you used the Banggood 4-in-1 RF module and you will therefore have access to all the RF modules..
+Also, it is likely that you used the Banggood 4-in-1 RF module and you will therefore have access to all the RF modules.Now for programmng multimodule with STM32 chip  you have 2 options presented below.

+1. Compiling and flashing in Arduino IDE.

+1. Flashing precompiled binaries from [here](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases)

+ - If using one of these TX with multimodule like Turnigy 9X,9XR,9X+ the binary file for flashing is **Multiprotocol_V1.X.X_STM32.bin**.

+ - If using TARANIS TX the binary file  is **Multiprotocol_V1.X.X_STM32_INV.bin**

+Flashing precompiled **binaries** is done very simple with the cable setup presented below and an utility(GUI) **ST Flash Loader Demonstrator.**

+##Compiling source and flashing in Arduino.

 ###Install the Arduino IDE and the Multiprotocol project
 1. Download the Arduino IDE.
 The currently supported Arduino version is 1.6.11 available for [Windows]( https://www.arduino.cc/download_handler.php?f=/arduino-1.6.12-windows.exe) and [Mac OSX](http://arduino.cc/download_handler.php?f=/arduino-1.6.12-macosx.zip)